jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Snaps and snapd

-In 2019 Canonical, the parent company of Ubuntu, introduced a new package manager architecture called Snappy.
-This architecture includes a package manager process called **snapd**, packages called **snaps**, and and overarching technology name called **Snappy**.
+In 2019 Canonical, the parent company of Ubuntu, introduced a new package manager architecture called Snaps.
+This architecture includes a package manager process called **snapd**, packages called **snaps**.
 The technology is housed at a neutral organization site called [snapcraft](https://snapcraft.io/ "Snapcraft").

 Snaps are an attempt to create a similar concept to modern App Stores on mobile devices.
 They allow for updating packages in place and the packages contain all needed dependencies.
 This is a different focus from simple package managers like APT and RPM.
 In addition, you can "package" existing applications into Snaps and or distribute them via a Snap account to devices and then instantly download them on another machine that supports snaps.
 Currently, Ubuntu distributions are the only Linux distros that have Snappy installed by default.